mexgui/MeXgui/README.md

 MeXgui development branch
 ======

 This branch is currently under development files.
-To be commit use Fork and make your own fork then fork the code and then make pull request.
-All pull request shall be merged to this branch.
+To make commit ether make new branch in commandline or use Fork and make your own fork at github then make some code and then make pull request.
+All pull requests shall be merged to this branch.

 Developer enviroment
 ======